breakin/snestistics/docs/tutorial-2.md

 What is a function?
 ===================
 Our current concept is a function.
-We realize that since the games are not written in a high-level language that have consistent calling conventions this might not be a good fir for all games.
+We realize that since the games are not written in a high-level language that have consistent calling conventions this might not be a good fit for all games.
 This is an area where we are constantly trying to come up with new concepts for and each new game will probably push us to improve here.

 Closing words
 =============